recordcrash/homestuck.net/README.md

 ├── tools/                  # Folder for the tools section of Homestuck.net ├── about.html              # About page of the website
-├── archives.html           # Page for the Homestuck Archive, the torrent with raw fanworks ├── collection.html         # Page for the Unofficial Homestuck Collection ├── companion.html          # Page for Homestuck Companion, the book commentary browser extension ├── contact.html            # Contact page for the Homestuck.net project
-├── homestuck.html          # Page for new fans, that explains what Homestuck is and how to read it
+├── archives.html           # Page for the Homestuck Archive, the torrent with raw fanworks ├── companion.html          # Page for Homestuck Companion, the book commentary browser extension ├── contact.html            # Contact page for the Homestuck.net project ├── homestuck.html          # Page for new fans, that explains what Homestuck is and how to read it